Skip to main content

 3. On Aranda’s treatise

-This site presents Mateo de Aranda’s Tractado de canto llano y contrapunto (Lisbon, 1535), one of the earliest Iberian treatises to document improvised counterpoint.
+This site presents Mateo de Aranda’s Tractado de canto llano: y contrapunto (Lisbon, 1535), one of the earliest Iberian sources to document improvised contrapuntal practice.
 It reproduces the complete text in its original Spanish and provides modern transcriptions of all thirty-eight musical examples, each annotated with labelled vertical intervals.

 Preserved copies of Aranda’s 1535 treatise: